-Where the PSPs of both Payer and Payee are located within the European Union, wire transfers need be accompanied only by the Payer's account number or by a unique identifier which permits the transaction to be traced back to the Payer.
+Where the PSPs of both Payer and Payee are located within the European Union, wire transfers need be accompanied only by at least the payment account number of both the payer and the payee.
+The account number of the payer can be substituted for unique transaction identifier where the payment is not being debited from an account.

-- However, if requested by the Payee's PSP, complete information must be provided by the Payer's PSP within three working days, starting the day after the request is received by the Payer's PSP. ("Working days" is as defined in the Member State of the Payer's PSP). - Article 17 of the Regulation provides for the circumstances in which transfers of funds between EU Member States and territories outside the EU with whom they share a monetary union and payment and settlement systems may be treated as transfers within the Member State, so that the reduced information requirement can apply to payments passing between that Member State and its associated territory (but not between any other Member State and that territory).
-In the case of the UK such arrangements will include the Channel Islands and the Isle of Man. - Firms which avail themselves of the option to provide reduced payer information in intra-EU transfers should bear in mind that they may face requests for additional information (especially name) from payee banks for the purpose of sanctions screening (see section 4: Compliance with the UK financial sanctions regime, paragraph [4.61]).
+- However, if requested by the Payee's PSP, complete information (where the transaction is over €1,000) must be provided by the Payer's PSP within three working days, starting the day after the request is received by the Payer's PSP. ("Working days" is as defined in the Member State of the Payer's PSP).
+For payments under €1,000 only the name and payment account number (or unique transaction identifier) are required. - Article 24 of the Regulation provides for the circumstances in which transfers of funds between EU Member States and territories outside the EU with whom they share a monetary union and payment and settlement systems may be treated as transfers within the Member State, so that the reduced information requirement can apply to payments passing between that Member State and its associated territory (but not between any other Member State and that territory).
+In the case of the UK such arrangements will include the Channel Islands and the Isle of Man. - Firms which avail themselves of the option to provide reduced payer information in intra-EU transfers should bear in mind that they may face requests for additional information (especially name) from payee banks for the purpose of sanctions screening (see section 4: Compliance with the UK financial sanctions regime, paragraph 4.94).